 \section{Introduction}

-In this note we introduce a description of the behavior of networks which is based on the Batthacharya-Mesner Product (BMP) of tensors.
-The BMP is an $n$-ary operation for tensors of order $n$, which generalizes the binary row-by-column product of two matrices.
-It was introduced in \cite{BM1} (see also \cite{BM2} and \cite{B}) and used for a description of algebraic and properties of tensors in \cite {G, GF1, GF2, TKMP}.
+In this work, we introduce a description of the behavior of networks which is based on the Batthacharya-Mesner Product (BMP) of tensors.
+The BMP is an $n$-ary operation for tensors of order $n$, which generalizes the binary matrix multiplication.
+It was introduced in~\cite{BM1} (see also~\cite{BM2} and~\cite{B}) and used for a description of algebraic and geometrical properties of tensors in~\cites{G, GF1, GF2, TKMP}.

-In our setting, a network is based on an underlying directed graph, which represents the flow of a signal through a set of nodes.
-We study directed acyclic graphs (DAGs), which are graphs with no oriented cycles to eliminate circular transmissions of the signal.
-The absence of cycles guarantees the existence of total orderings of the nodes compatible with the partial ordering defined by the graph.
-We choose one total ordering as a constituting aspect of the network.
-In addition, we assign to each node an activation tensor which is responsible for the reaction of every node to the signals it receives.
+In our setting, a network is based on the underlying directed graph which describes the flow of a signal through a set of nodes.
+We study directed acyclic graphs (DAGs), which are graphs with no oriented cycles, to eliminate the circular transmissions of the signal.
+The absence of cycles guarantees the existence of total orderings of nodes compatible with the partial ordering defined by the graph.
+We choose a total ordering as a constituting aspect of the network.
+In addition, we assign to each node an activation tensor which is responsible for the reaction of the node to the signals it receives.

-The order of the activation tensor is the number of incoming arrows (the in-degree) of the node plus one.
-The dimensions of the activation tensor are equal to the number of states of each node, which we assume to be costant through the network.
-In practice, for a node $b$ whose parents are the nodes $(a_{j_1},\dots,a_{j_q})$ (in the fixed total ordering of the nodes), the entry $(T_b)_{i_1,\dots, i_q,i_{q+1}}$ of the activation tensor $T_b$ measures the probability that $b$ assumes the state $i_{q+1}$ after receiving the signal $i_k$ from the node $b_{j_k}$, for $k=1,\dots,q$.
-We assume that all the nodes re-transmit a signal equal to the state that they assume, and no delay exists in the communication among the nodes.
+The order of the activation tensor corresponds to the number of incoming arrows ($in$-$degree$) of the node plus one.
+The dimensions of the activation tensor, in turn, are equal to the number of states of each node, which we assume to be constant through the network.
+In practice, for a node $a$ whose parents are the nodes $(b_{j_1},\dots,b_{j_d})$ (in the fixed total order), the entry $A_{i_1,\dots, i_d,i_{d+1}}$ of the activation tensor $A$ measures the probability that $a$ assumes the state $i_{d+1}$ after receiving the signal $i_k$ from node $b_{j_k}$, for $k=1,\dots,d$.
+We consider the case in which all nodes transmit a signal equal to the state they assume and that no delays occur in communication among the nodes.

-In our analysis, we transform the collection of tensors $\{T_{b}\}$ into tensors $\{B\}$ of order $n$, equal to the number of nodes of the graph, by two procedures on the indexes called {\it blow} (or {\it inflation}, following the terminology of \cite{G}) and {\it forget} (or {\it copy}), described in Section \ref{sec:bm_networks}.
+In our analysis, we transform the collection of tensors $\{A_i\}$, for each node $a_i$ of the graph, into tensors $\{T_{a_i}\}$ of order $n$, equal to the number of nodes in the graph, by two procedures on the indexes called {\it blow} (or {\it inflation}, following the terminology of~\cite{G}) and {\it forget} (or {\it copy}), described in Section~\ref{sec:bm_networks}.